minakshimathpal/TSOA-Emlops-Deep-Learning-package/README.md

 # install requirements
 pip install -r requirements.txt
 ```
+Train model with default/cpu configuration:

+To train a model, adjust the settings in the provided configuration files and run the training script.
+The model's checkpoints will be saved at specified intervals, containing all necessary information to resume training or perform evaluations.

 Template contains example with cat vs Dog  classification.
 When running ```python classifier/train.py``` or ```classifier_train``` you should see something like this: